-The teenage years are a prime time for experimenting and asserting independence.
+The infamous teenage years are prime time for trying new things and asserting one’s independence.
 As teens transition into adulthood, they often become tempted by adult activities.
-They want to follow their parents’ lead, try the activities already done by their friends and establish their own identities.
+They want to follow their parents’ lead, try things their friends have already done, and establish their own identities.
 Drugs and alcohol frequently become involved in this mix.

-Teenagers and young adults get involved with alcohol and drugs for many reasons.
-Some examples include:
+Teenagers and young adults get involved with alcohol and drugs for many reasons, including:

-- Curiosity: They want to know what it feels like to get high or be drunk.
+- Curiosity: They want to know what it feels like to be drunk, intoxicated, or high.

 - Peer pressure: Their friends are doing it or pressuring them to do the same.

 - Acceptance: Their parents or role models are doing it and they want to feel accepted by those they look up to.

-- Defiance: They want to rebel against societal rules.
+- Defiance: They want to rebel against rules placed on them.

-- Risk-taking behaviors: They need to send out a call for help.
+- Risk-taking behaviors: They want to send out a call for help.